great-northern-diver/loon/website/md/UI.md

 ![Move points on scatterplot](images/gestures_move.png "Move points on scatterplot")

-#### Macbook users
+#### MacBook Trackpad

-Note that on the Macbook the right button press and drag events can be configured in *Settings* > *Trackpad* with the *Secondary click* setting, see image below.
-For example, when set to "Click or tab with two fingers" then a two-finger-press and motion event while keeping the fingers pressed will generate the right-click dragging events (e.g. for panning).
+Note that for the MacBook trackpad the right button press and drag events can be configured in *Settings* > *Trackpad* with the *Secondary click* setting, see image below.
+For example, when set to "Click or tab with two fingers" then a two-finger-press and drag event while keeping the fingers pressed will generate the right-click dragging events (e.g. for panning).
+There is also a *Scroll and Zoom* tab to specify the zoom event (usually a two-finger vertical swipe gesture).

 ![](images/Macbook_Rightclick.png)